Alliance Française de Washington: French language center

-It uses new technologies like Smart Boards and web 2.0 such as Skype for group and individual classes, for both adults and children.
+It uses new technologies like Smart Boards and web 2.0 for group and individual classes, for both adults and children.

-The Alliance also offers the Test d'évaluation du français certificate (TEF), a diploma delivered by the Chamber of Commerce and Industry of Paris.
+The Alliance is an official exam center, administering evaluations of French language proficiency and awarding several internationally recognized diplomas based on the Common European Framework of Reference for Languages.
+As of 2026, AFDC offers the DAEFLE, DELF, DALF, TCF, and the Test d'évaluation du français certificate (TEF), a diploma offered by the Chamber of Commerce and Industry of Paris.

 Cultural and social events

-L'Alliance Française de Washington offers a wide variety of social activities and cultural events, including lectures, concerts, films, exhibits, guided tours to museums, "wine and cheese" parties, and discussion groups.
+The Alliance Française de Washington offers a wide variety of social activities and cultural events, including lectures, concerts, films, exhibits, guided tours to museums, "wine and cheese" parties, and discussion groups.

 The cultural department organizes more than 110 events, mostly at partners' venues.
 Local partners include the Smithsonian Associates, the Library of Congress, the Washington, DC Francophonie Committee Embassies, Georgetown University, George Washington University, the University of Maryland, the Goethe Institut, the Shakespeare Theater, the Hillwood Museum, the Phillips Collection, the Lisner Auditorium, the Bohemian Caverns and many more.

 Major past events include writers Amélie Nothomb, Andrei Makine, Michel Houellebecq and Bernard Werber, Le Monde Cartoonist Plantu, Singers Les Nubians and Angelique Kidjo, Jazz musicians Jacky Terrasson and Guillaume de Chassy.